Updated: Mar 17

 1. Have your toddler wear clothing they are comfortable in.
 They can dress up a little or down, depending on the look you are going for.
 But a toddler will not be happy in clothing that is scratchy or shoes that are pinching their feet.
 Or just go shoeless!
 Add fun accessories to their wardrobe, consider a fun hat or a cool pair of shades.
 And always bring a backup outfit or two, just in case they get dirty.
 Toddlers are notoriously messy.

-2. Make sure your toddler is well rested the day of the photoshoot.
+2. Make sure your toddler is well rested on the day of the photoshoot.
 The night before is not the night to stay up extra late for family time.
 Do not let them nap in the car on the way to the car.
 Toddlers need time to wake up (just like us adults).
-If they were asleep just a few minutes before pictures, they will not have time to adjust.
+If they were asleep just a few minutes before the pictures, they will not have time to adjust.
 Think about the time of day your child is the happiest.
 If they are most playful and smiley at 10 A.M.
 That would be the time to schedule a shoot.
-A happy toddler is a well-rested and (well fed-see the next tip!) toddler.
+A happy toddler is well-rested (and well fed-see the next tip!).

-3. Make sure that your child has been feed, before you begin pictures.
-Nobody want pictures taken of their hangry toddler!
+3. Make sure that your child has been fed before you begin pictures.
+Nobody wants pictures taken of their hangry toddler!
 Bring along a small snack and water for your child.
 Think about the snacks you will be bringing.
 Do not bring chocolate (unless you want brown stains on their face, hands, and clothing).
-Suckers are hard to hides during pictures, unless you want to use the sucker as a prop.
-Small candies they can hold in their hands, and hide during the photo shoot work the best(small fruit snacks and Smarties work well!).
+Suckers are hard to hide during pictures unless you want to use the sucker as a prop.
+Small candies that your toddler can hold in their hands, and hide during the photoshoot work the best(small fruit snacks and Smarties work well!).

 5. Don't rush getting ready!
 Have the photo session planned out the night before.
 Nobody is happy when they get rushed.
 Especially Mom, and then the toddler becomes stressed out as well.
 Plan out all the outfits, get treats ready, find favorite toys and any props that you will be bringing.
 Have everything bagged up and ready to head out the door.